 18. Pipe alone, or not at all!
 In Victoria, B.C., it’s illegal for a bagpiper to play at the same time as another street performer

-19. It’s a bear, its a moose… it’s a Sasquatch!
-Perhaps one of Canada’s weirdest laws state that if you see the big guy in all of his hairiness in B.C., don’t shoot!
+19. It’s a bear, it’s a moose… it’s a Sasquatch!
+Perhaps one of Canada’s weirdest laws states that if you see the big guy in all of his hairiness in B.C., don’t shoot!
 Just run and hide.
 Killing the gentle giant could get you arrested.

 20. Finally, anyone caught in Bancroft, Ontario taking a skinny dip, will be arrested.
 We know you only live once, but enjoying the tide all up on your bits is illegal and for that we’re sorry.